CtrlK

 Actionability

-The skill provides a structured methodology with clear categories and tables, but lacks concrete executable examples.
-There are no actual commands, code snippets for investigation, or specific tool usage patterns.
-The citation format example is good, but the overall guidance is more of a conceptual framework than step-by-step executable instructions.
+The skill provides a structured framework with clear categories, tables, and a checklist, but lacks concrete executable examples.
+There are no actual commands, code snippets for running investigations, or specific tool usage instructions.
+The citation format example is good but the overall guidance is more of a conceptual framework than step-by-step executable instructions.

 2 / 3